BJJ Schedule and Info

 Instruction:

-Saturday Class will be taught by BJJ Black Belt Rick Sparks (For more info on Rick, Click Here).
-Gavin will also occasionally co-instruct this class.
+Classes will be taught by BJJ and Judo Black Belt Rick Sparks (For more info on Rick, Click Here).

 Safety Policies: